Orator-Bot/terms-of-service/README.md

-# Orator Terms of Service
+# Orator Terms And Conditions
 The Terms of Service liable while using Orator Bot are stated below:

 ### Personal Data